 In case you need more incentive, be warned that broken links may negatively impact your site’s ranking as well as its bounce rate.
 Why?
 For every 404 error page that a bot crawls, there’s one live page that it could have crawled instead.
 If it detects too many error pages, the value of your site decreases.

-Now that you’re feeling motivated to find and fix broken links on your site, let’s look at a few tools that will simplify the process for you.
+Now that you’re feeling motivated to find and fix broken links on your site, let’s look at a few tools to simplify the process.

 Tools to Automatically Find and Fix Broken Links in WordPress